-To date, the Government has tasked Careerforce with the role of assessing care and support qualifications for pay equity purposes.
+Until 31 December 2019, the Government tasked Careerforce with the role of assessing care and support qualifications for pay equity purposes.
 This is because we are the Industry Training Organisation for the Health and Wellbeing sectors and the Government-appointed body that sets skill standards, develops and facilitates achievement of NZQA qualifications across all our sectors.

 For the aged care and support settlement, why didn’t Careerforce consult with the sector before making decisions on qualification equivalencies?